 If you need any help on your path to full recovery, reach out to us via email at [email protected] or phone: 02 9171 2920, and we would love to help you make your dreams a reality.

-The Sydney Retreat is a peer led recovery approach that benefits from the lived experience of people in recovery.
+The Sydney Retreat is a peer led recovery approach that benefits from the lived experience of people in recovering from drug and alcohol addiction.
 Not only will you be provided with the tools to stop drinking and using drugs, you will become a part of a community who help one another to get sober and stay sober.
 If you have a problem with alcohol and or drugs, this is a unique and affordable opportunity that will change the direction of your life.
 Get help today.